Birkbjo/pascal2100/README.md

 By Odd-Tørres Lunde and Birk Johansson.

 ##Progress
-Up to date with part 3 of assignment.
+Done with part 4.

-NOTE: The optional checking will be implemented before delivery of part 4.
+Tested files diffed with their reference: mini.s, gcd.s, easter.s and opers.s

 ## Usage
 ```
 ant compile